dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T947: Everyone deserves a chance for redemption.
+### T947: Everyone deserves a chance at redemption.

 |Support|
 |---|